 Conduct thorough research before pitching HR software to identify program solutions that align with your organization's specific needs and objectives.
 Consider factors such as functionality, scalability, user-friendliness, integration capabilities, data security, cost, and customer support.
 Prepare a shortlist of a few software options that best meet these criteria to present to leadership.

-Quick guide to choosing the right HR software
+Quick guide to choosing the right solution for pitching HR software

 Quantify the benefits

-Pro tip: when scheduling a demo with prospective HR softwares, prepare a list of questions that will reveal these data points to help you gather the necessary information to quantify your benefits.
+Omni tip: When scheduling a demo with prospective HR software, prepare a list of questions that will reveal these data points to help you gather the necessary information to quantify your benefits.

 Craft a compelling pitch